dymmond/sayer/docs/features/context-injection.md

 # Context Injection

-Sayer’s Context Injection system equips your CLI commands with automatically provided dependencies, no wiring or factory functions needed.
+Sayer's Context Injection system equips your CLI commands with automatically provided dependencies, no wiring or factory functions needed.

 Whether you need shared config, database sessions, custom environment loaders, or HTTP clients, you simply declare them in your function signature, and Sayer does the rest.